darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/04-dispatch-remote-substrate-call.md

 ## Prepare cross-chain endpoint

-In this example we need one endpoint.
+In this example, we need one endpoint.
 Download it to your contracts folder.

 ```bash
 cd contracts